Why Is It So Hard To Find an OT Job As a New Grad?

 If/when you get contacted by a cold-calling recruiter, make sure to do your homework before signing onto the company; read as many reviews of the company as you can and be sure to thoroughly interview them as well.

 No matter the job, be very careful if you get offered a huge sign-on bonus or loan reimbursement.
-It is a safer bet to apply for jobs at reputable hospitals vs. taking the first SNF (skilled nursing facility) position you can get, since hospitals will generally have less ethical dilemmas for new grads.
+It is a safer bet to apply for jobs at reputable hospitals vs. taking the first SNF (skilled nursing facility) position you can get, since hospitals will generally have less ethical dilemmas and better productivity standards.